scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 None of these solutions, nor much of the literature in dynamic task scheduling, suited the needs of blocked algorithms for shared memory computation.
-We needed a lightwight, easily installable Python solution that had latencies in the millisecond range and was mindful of memory use.
+We needed a lightweight, easily installable Python solution that had latencies in the millisecond range and was mindful of memory use.
 Traditional task scheduling literature usually focuses on policies to expose parallelism or chip away at the critical path.
 We find that for bulk data analytics these are not